mgsosna/mattsosna.com/_posts/data_engineering/2022-04-24-AWS-Storage.md

 <img src="{{ site.baseurl }}/images/data_engineering/aws/storage/s3_landing.png">

 ## S3: Simple Storage Service
 **S3**, or **Simple Storage Service**, is the closest analogue to Dropbox or Google Drive.
 Think of S3 as a "catch-all" for your files.
-Upload [_any_ number of files of _any_ type](https://docs.amazonaws.cn/en_us/AmazonS3/latest/userguide/upload-objects.html) $-$ text, CSVs, executables, Python pickle files, images, videos, zipped folders, etc. Define the access rules at the file, folder<sup>[[4]](#4-s3-simple-storage-service)</sup>, or bucket level with just a few clicks.
+Simply create a **bucket** (i.e., distinct directory) and upload [_any_ number of files of _any_ type](https://docs.amazonaws.cn/en_us/AmazonS3/latest/userguide/upload-objects.html) $-$ text, CSVs, executables, Python pickle files, images, videos, zipped folders, etc. Define the access rules at the file, folder,<sup>[[4]](#4-s3-simple-storage-service)</sup> or bucket level with just a few clicks.

-It's hard to beat the ease of using S3.
-Simply create a bucket (i.e., distinct directory) and start uploading files.
-We can organize data into folders and easily load in the data from a script.

 The downside to this simplicity is that S3 only contains data _about_ the files, not what's inside them.
 So you're out of luck if you forget your Facebook password and can't search your text files for the phrase `my Facebook password is`.
-If we need to search the data _within_ our files, we're better off storing that data in a database.<sup>[[5]](#5-s3-simple-storage-service)</sup> But even with a database, S3 is still ideal for storing the _raw data_ that generated those data, such as the logs, raw sensor data for your IoT application, text files from user interviews, etc., as a backup.
+If we need to search the data _within_ our files, we're better off storing that data in a database.<sup>[[5]](#5-s3-simple-storage-service)</sup>

+But even with a database, S3 is still ideal for storing the _raw data_ that generated those data.
+S3 can serve as a backup for logs, raw sensor data for your IoT application, text files from user interviews, and more.
+And some file types, such as images or trained machine learning models, are best kept in S3, with the database simply storing the path to the object.

 ### Using S3
 So let's actually create a bucket.
 Don't worry about getting charged by AWS for storing data $-$ we'll stay well within the boundaries of the [Free Tier](https://aws.amazon.com/free/) and delete everything once we're done.

-We'll create a bucket from the console, the AWS CLI, and the Python SDK.
+We'll interact with S3 from the console, the AWS CLI, and the Python SDK.
 Let's start with the console.
 We first [log into our AWS account](https://aws.amazon.com) (preferably with an [IAM role]({{  site.baseurl  }}/AWS-Intro/#iam-identity-and-access-management)) and navigate to S3.
 Then we just click the "Create bucket" button:

 <img src="{{ site.baseurl }}/images/data_engineering/aws/storage/create_bucket.png">